ahalex73/ahalex73/README.md

 Hi, I’m Alexander Holmes
-I love building creative and unique solutions to problems.
+- I love building creative and unique solutions to problems.
-I am currently looking for full time work as a software developer.
+- Currently looking for full time work as a software developer.
-Graduating December 2024
+- Graduating December 2024

 <!---
 ahalex73/ahalex73 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.